-The implication that 'urban' Indigenous people and culture are 'less Indigenous' than 'remote' people and culture is offensive.
+The implication that 'urban' First Nations people and cultures are 'less Indigenous' than 'remote' people and cultures is offensive.
 The idea that 'real' Aboriginal people live in Arnhem Land or the Central desert, and that only 'remote' Aboriginal people and cultures are 'really Aboriginal' is highly problematic and offensive.

-• Only use terms such as 'remote' to refer to geographical location and access to services
+• Only use terms such as 'remote' to refer to geographical location and access to services.

-- x = Remote Indigenous Australians retain much traditional knowledge. - $\sqrt{\ }$ = Access to goods and services in remote Indigenous communities is limited.
+- x = Remote First Nations people retain much traditional knowledge. - $\sqrt{\ }$ = Access to goods and services in remote First Nations communities is limited.